jlevy/kmd/README.md

 # Note transcription works with multiple speakers:
 transcribe 'https://www.youtube.com/watch?v=uUd7LleJuqM'

-# Get all videos on a channel and then download and transcribe them all:
+# Or all videos on a channel and then download and transcribe them all:
 list_channel 'https://www.youtube.com/@Kboges'
 transcribe